The Sims 4 expansion packs

-Thirteen expansion packs have been released for the 2014 life simulation video game The Sims 4, the fourth major title in The Sims series.
+Twenty expansion packs have been released for the 2014 life simulation video game The Sims 4, the fourth major title in The Sims series.
 All expansion packs are developed by Maxis and published by Electronic Arts, for the Microsoft Windows, macOS, PlayStation 4 and Xbox One platforms.
 Expansion packs tend to focus on major new features, with many objects, clothes, styles, worlds and life states are geared towards the pack's major theme.
 The first expansion pack, Get to Work, was released on March 31, 2015.
-The thirteenth and most recent expansion pack, Growing Together, was released on March 16, 2023.
+The most recent expansion pack, Adventure Awaits, was released on October 2, 2025.

 Get to Work

 The Sims 4: Get to Work is the first expansion pack, announced on February 4, 2015.
 It was released in North America on March 31, 2015, and Europe on April 2, 2015.
 It includes three new active careers; Detective, Doctor and Scientist, as well as the ability to run a retail business.
 The pack also features a new neighborhood called Magnolia Promenade, which is pre-populated with lots for Sims to shop at.
 It includes elements from The Sims 2: Open for Business and The Sims 3: Ambitions.